How Long Does It Take To Potty Train A Golden Retriever Puppy?

 The age at which you begin potty training a Golden Retriever puppy affects how long it takes.
 The Golden Retriever puppies’ bladder isn’t fully developed until around sixteen weeks of age.
 Puppies that happen to be successful at potty training before this age can still struggle with the occasional accident here and there.

-Golden Retriever puppies that are crate trained or contained to a particular area may be potty trained sooner than others.
 No dog, regardless of age or breed, likes to sleep where they urinate.
 Leash training can also help potty training a puppy because it allows their pet parent to help them focus on the task at hand instead of that shiny blue ball in the yard.

 There is a greater chance of success with potty training sooner if the pet parent takes them outside before they need to go potty.
-When the pet parent does this, the Golden Retriever puppy focuses on going to the bathroom, and the pet parent shouldn’t encourage playtime.

-To figure out how often a Golden Retriever puppy needs to go, the pet parent can take them out every thirty minutes in the beginning.
 If the puppy is having accidents between the outside breaks, the pet parent can increase the amount of potty training breaks to once every fifteen minutes.

 If the puppy has no accidents, the pet parent can try decreasing it to every forty-five minutes and so on.
 Through this trial and error, pet parents and Golden Retriever puppies can find the right spot where they go out for potty before an inside accident happens, but not so soon that they don’t have to go.